sunface/rust-course/README.md

 ## Contributing

 We encourage you to contribute to im.dev!
-Please check out the [Contributing to dev.to guide](CONTRIBUTING.md) for guidelines about how to proceed.
+Please check out the [Contributing Guide](https://github.com/thinkindev/community/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.

 ## Codebase